Blood II: The Chosen

-Blood II: The Chosen is a first-person shooter video game developed by Monolith Productions and distributed by GT Interactive.
+Blood II: The Chosen is a 1998 first-person shooter game developed by Monolith Productions and distributed by GT Interactive.
 Unlike the first installment, Blood, which was set in 1928, it takes place in the year 2028, so in addition to conventional weapons and magical items also incorporates science fiction technology, mostly falling under the cyberpunk genre, and elements of dystopian fiction.
 Much like its predecessor, the game contains a significant amount of graphic violence and black humor.

 Gameplay

 Single-player

 In single player mode the player can choose their character from among the four Chosen.
 Blood II's gameplay is influenced by the choice of character at the start of the game because every Chosen has different marksmanship abilities, amount of maximum hit point and armor level, however the story mode can only be completed by playing as Caleb.

 The game is divided into chapters, each of which accessible once the previous one is completed.
 A total of 17 weapons (some of them usable in dual mode) are available to the player, although there are only 10 weapon slots, forcing the player to choose which weapons will be included in their arsenal.
 Most weapons also have a secondary fire mode.
 For example, one mode deals higher damage to hostile creatures but consumes more ammunition.
-Several power ups including invulnerability, stealth movement, or increased firepower gives the player an advantage over enemies for a limited period of time.
+Several power ups including invulnerability, stealth movement, or increased firepower give the player an advantage over enemies for a limited period of time.